MartinBulla/many_analysts/Protocol.md

+### PROCEDURE
-1. We read the dataset description and metadata
+1. Read the dataset description and metadata
 1. Decided upon the following analyses and procedures
 1. Explored the data distributions and correlations
 1. Visualized the raw data